verida/data-connector-server/src/providers/google/README.md

 ## Refresh Tokens

 Google only provides a `refreshToken` when a user first connects their account.
 If the user attempts to reconnect, the second OAuth process will only return an `accessToken`.

+# Known issues

+1. Emails are processed in batches, up until the expiry date, then starts to fetch new again.
+Need to refactor to use range tracker helper.